-- (i) The procedures for proposing candidate(s) for election as Director(s) at a Shareholders' meeting are set out in the Corporate Governance section of the Company's website. - (ii) The procedures for proposing resolution(s) to be moved at the Company's annual general meeting(s) are as follows:
+- (i) The procedures for proposing candidate(s) for election as Director(s) at general meetings are set out in the "Corporate Governance" section of the Company's website. - (ii) The procedures for proposing resolution(s) to be moved at the Company's AGM are as follows:

-Pursuant to Section 615 of the Companies Ordinance, Shareholder(s) can submit a written requisition to move a resolution at the Company's annual general meeting(s) if they represent:
+Pursuant to Section 615 of the Companies Ordinance, Shareholder(s) can submit written requisition to move a resolution at the Company's AGM if they represent:

-- at least 2.5% of the total voting rights of all Shareholders who have a right to vote at the annual general meeting to which the requests relate; or - at least 50 members who have a right to vote on the resolution at the annual general meeting to which the requests relate.
+- at least 2.5% of the total voting rights of all Shareholders who have a right to vote at the AGM to which the requests relate; or - at least 50 members who have a right to vote on the resolution at the AGM to which the requests relate.